vincentfusco/tt06_555/README.md

 ![Schematic](./docs/timer_core_schematic.PNG)

 Conceptually, a 555-Timer is nothing more than a couple of comparators, an internal voltage divider, an SR latch, and an open-drain transistor.
 These basic functions could be implemented in numerous ways.
 My implementation is shown below.
-See [History](#history) for the original BJT version, and its later CMOS counterpart.
+See [History](#history) for an original BJT version and its later CMOS counterpart.

 Comparator:

 ![Comparator](./docs/comp_p_schem_vs_layout.PNG)
-(See Allen Holbert - CMOS Analog Circuit Design, or Baker - CMOS Circuit Design, Layout, and Simulation for descriptions of how this circuit works)

 ## Operation

 The 555-Timer has been used to cleverly implement all different kinds of functions.
-See the datasheet for the CMOS version here: https://www.ti.com/lit/gpn/LMC555.
+See the datasheet for the CMOS version here: https://www.ti.com/lit/gpn/LMC555 for some ideas.

 Figure 7-5 from the above datasheet shows just one possible application.
 The 555 timer is connected as an "astable multivibrator" meaning it runs as an oscillator whose output frequency and duty-cycle are set by the external components.